Frequently Asked Questions

 Is there a tour guide or schedule?

-Is the Moogseum handicap-friendly?
+Is the Moogseum handicap accessible?

-Can I take photos in the exhibit area?
+Is photography allowed in the exhibit area?

-Does the Moogseum have parking?
+Does the Moogseum provide parking?

 Can I volunteer for the Moogseum or the Bob Moog Foundation?